happle-happle/textile-signal/Self-pleating-weaving-notes.md

 My approach to high twist yarn has been trial and error but I feel comfortable with the ability to now measure the effect of puckering/creping based off of the conditions of warp, weft, and structure.
 What would be helpful as a teaching tool is an augmented notation, where spots across the drawdown demonstrate how they "cinch" together after wet-finishing.

+Some historical materials more easily explain to us how yarn twist affects the general **appearance of fabric** but this technique is an area of explanation for how the overall structure (as well as appearance) are affected by uncommon yarn preparation.

 <img src="/image-files/drawdown-cord-1.png" width="300">